Persecution of pagans under Theodosius I: First attempts to inhibit paganism (381–388)

 His first attempt to inhibit paganism was in 381 when he reiterated Constantine's ban on sacrifice.
-In 384 he prohibited haruspicy on pain of death, and unlike earlier anti-pagan prohibitions, he made non-enforcement of the law by magistrates a crime.
+In 384 he prohibited haruspicy on animal sacrifice, and unlike earlier anti-pagan prohibitions, he made non-enforcement of the law by magistrates a crime.
 Both Theodosius and Valentinian II formally recognized Maximus in 384.
 For a time, the pagans enjoyed religious liberty once again, and many distinguished pagans rose to important offices in the state.
 The fact that the temples continued to be cared for and that pagan festivals continued to be celebrated is indicated by a law of 386, which declared that care for the temples and festivals were the exclusive prerogative of the pagans.
 This law also confirms the right of the priests to perform the traditional pagan rites of the temples.
 In 387, Theodosius declared war on Maximus after Maximus had driven Valentinian II out of Italy.
 Maximus was defeated and executed, and the anti-pagan regulations of Gratian were apparently reinstated by Valentinian II.

 In 388 Theodosius sent a prefect to Syria, Egypt, and Asia Minor with the aim of breaking up pagan associations and the destruction of their temples.
 The Serapeum of Alexandria was destroyed during this campaign.